Performance of the ISS-CREAM calorimeter in a calibration beam test: Energy Response and Resolution

 The resolution as a function of the incident pion beam energy is shown in Figure~\ref{pion-resolution} (right).
 With attenuation correction, the resolution is found to be around $\rm 47.8\%$, which is energy independent.

+Figure \ref{mc-data-layer} shows the energy deposit summing over five ribbons in each layer from beam test data and MC simulation for electron beam ($\rm 100~GeV$) and pion beam ($\rm 300~GeV$) respectively.
 As the pion beam's energy deposit is approximately $\rm 1/3$ of the electron beam, the deposited energies from a $\rm 100~GeV$ electron beam and a $\rm 300~GeV$ pion beam are similar.
-We compare the longitudinal shower profiles of a $\rm 100~GeV$ electron beam and a $\rm 300~GeV$ pion beam in Fig.~\ref{deposit} with respect to layer number by summing over the neighboring five ribbons.
+We show the longitudinal shower profiles of both cases in Fig.~\ref{mc-data-layer} with respect to layer number by summing over the neighboring five ribbons.
 We see the shower from the pion beam is broader than that from the electron beam.
 However, for both cases, the primary particles have fully converted their energies into scintillation consistent with the linearity we find in sections \ref{s-electron-energy-scan} and \ref{s-pion-energy-scan}.
+As shown in Figure \ref{mc-data-layer}, both beam test results agree with those of MC simulations.